wmamills/xen-rt-exp/README.md

 ```

 The first time you run it, it will pull the images you need and decompress them.
-It will take some time depending on you internet connection.
+It will take some time depending on your internet connection.
 This only happens the first time you use a given qemu model.

 QEMU will now be running Xen and a Linux DOM0.